irods-contrib/irods_tools_lustre/README.md

 5. Make changes to Lustre and detect that these changes are picked up by the connector and files are registered/deregistered/etc. in iRODS.

-Note:  If you are using a cluster that has multiple MDT servers perform the following tasks:
+# Running Multiple Connectors for Clusters with Multiple MDT's.

+If you have multiple MDT's, you can run multiple connectors with each assigned to a unique MDT.

-1. Make sure each MDT server is defined in /etc/lcapd.conf
+1. Make sure each MDT server is defined in /etc/lcapd.conf prior to starting up lcapd.

 2. For any directory created with a command like "lfs mkdir -i 3 dir3", you must create that collection in iRODS and assign metadata on that collection to identify the directory's Lustre identifier.